|University Location||Melbourne, Victoria|

 You will get hands-on experience and exposure to the clinical environment from the start of your degree.
 Monash offers early work-integrated learning, where you’ll see physiotherapists in action, take part in simulation activities, and practice your new skills in Monash’s physiotherapy practice labs and rehabilitation gym on campus.
 You’ll also have opportunities to learn collaborative practice alongside students from other areas of health, preparing you to provide the best possible patient care.

 Monash partners with some of Victoria’s major healthcare providers to give you access to high-quality clinical training.
 Your placements will take place in a range of facilities, from hospitals to rehabilitation centres to private practice.
 Your placement could take you to the Alfred, Australasia’s largest trauma centre, community rehabilitation with Peninsula Health, or even with a rural healthcare service.

 Creating future healthcare leaders

 You’ll complete your own research project, under the guidance of one of Monash’s physiotherapy experts, and have the opportunity to make a difference to physiotherapy practice and services.
 With training in leadership, advocacy, and education as part of your degree, you’ll be prepared for a wide range of potential career pathways.

-You must have completed an undergraduate degree from a recognized university with a minimum cumulative GPA of 2.7/4.0 (approximately 70% +) and have extensive pre-existing knowledge in the following areas:
+You must have a completed undergraduate degree in a related discipline from a recognized university with a minimum cumulative GPA of 2.7/4.0 (approximately 70% +) and have extensive pre-existing knowledge in the following areas:

 - one semester of biostatistics (research methods/statistics also considered).